starlordvk/Cloud_Infrastructure_14848/README.md

 `Project Checkpoint - Big Data Toolbox Application`

-Added code file, and screenshots for query and results in the Course-project-checkpoint folder.
+Added code file, and screenshots for Toolbox GUI and all delployments on GCP in the Course-project-checkpoint folder.
 There are also some yaml files which I used to test deploymenmts on minikube.

 URL for docker images -
 - https://hub.docker.com/repository/docker/varunkathuria/frontend-terminal